PetPal-Team/PetPal/README.md

 | [PROGRESS.md](PROGRESS.md) | Running dev log / build & deploy notes |

 ## 🚧 Status
-First public release (**v0.1.0**).
+Fourth public release (**v0.1.3-1**).
 The full core loop is implemented and verified on real hardware.
-Known rough edges / planned: a food-picker when feeding, an evolution cutscene, rendering the remaining accessories/styles, and a few more nav sounds.
+Feeding, Growing, and Evolving is fully implemented.
+Lots of more stuff coming!!!
 Contributions and bug reports welcome.

 ## 📄 License & credits
 Released under the [MIT License](LICENSE).
 Homebrew and non-commercial in spirit — **not affiliated with Nintendo**.
 "Nintendo 3DS" and "StreetPass" are trademarks of Nintendo.
-Thanks to the devkitPro, libctru, and 3DS homebrew communities, and to the folks behind [NetPass](https://gitlab.com/3ds-netpass/netpass) and the [CECD](https://github.com/NarcolepticK/CECDocs) documentation.
+Thanks to the devkitPro, libctru, and 3DS homebrew communities, and to the people behind [NetPass](https://gitlab.com/3ds-netpass/netpass) and the [CECD](https://github.com/NarcolepticK/CECDocs) documentation.